'Fotosintesi'

 19 X 12 X 1.5 inch

-"A green growth emerges against an ocher backdrop, obscuring the divine figure that humanity seeks in its relationship with nature. *Orama*—derived from the Greek word for ‘vision’—reflects the intimate connection between the observer and the natural world.
+"A green growth emerges against an ocher backdrop, merging the divine figure that humanity seeks in its relationship with nature. *Orama*—derived from the Greek word for ‘vision’—reflects the intimate connection between the observer and the natural world.
 Like the dynamic between two lovers, this vision of nature becomes a mirror, revealing the spiritual elements that animate my gestures and creative impulses.
 The process begins with slow, deliberate drawing and cutting, followed by swift compositional decisions after scanning drafts and sketches.
 The result is a fusion of statuary icons and vegetal patterns, a mental exploration of the ancient relationship between humans and their natural environments.
 Through art and the depiction of nature, this work delves into the hidden aesthetic sublimation that has shaped our understanding of the world for centuries."

 Price: